Wasappli/WAAppRouting/README.md

 ```

 ## Forbid specific entities to be shown
-You can ask not to handle some routes on runtime by setting this block (for example you might not want to display some controllers if not logged in)
+You can ask not to handle some routes at runtime by setting this block (for example you might not want to display some controllers if not logged in):

 ```objc
     [routeHandler setShouldHandleAppLinkBlock:^BOOL(WAAppRouteEntity *entity) {